paypal/react-paypal-js/README.md

 The `usePayPalScriptReducer` hook can be used to reload the JS SDK script when parameters like currency change.
 It provides the action `resetOptions` for reloading with new parameters.
 For example, here's how you can use it to change currency.

+The PayPal Script has several loading states and with the `usePayPalScriptReducer()` we can track it in an easier way.
+This state can be used to show a loading spinner while the script loads or an error message if it fails to load.

+Loading states:
+- isInitial - not started (only used when passing deferLoading={true})
+- isPending -  (default)
+- isResolved - successfully loaded
+- isRejected - failed to load

 ```jsx
 // get the state for the sdk script and the dispatch method
 const [{ options }, dispatch] = usePayPalScriptReducer();